 Our curriculum follows the UK Good Practice guidelines for Teaching Mindfulness and Mindfulness Teachers used by institutions such as UMASS, Bangor, Exeter and Oxford Universities.
-Our course is based on both the standard MBSR and MBCT 8 week courses taught around the world and to help you get a better understanding of the curriculum we teach you to teach during TTR1 and TTR2 we have added the Session titles, themes and learning focuses for you below.
+Our course is based on the standard MBSR week course taught around the world and to help you get a better understanding of the curriculum we teach you to teach during TTR1 and TTR2 we have added the Session titles, themes and learning focuses for you below.

-Regarding teaching practice, every afternoon you will be teaching a 20 minute version of the MBSR Foundation practice you explored during the morning sessions in small groups with peer feedback.
-4 times during the course you will also be assessed by Kathy Ward or Bodhin following the MBI-TAC (Mindfulness-based Intervention Teaching Assessment Criteria) guidelines for MBSR Teachers with feedback to support your development.
+Regarding teaching practice, every afternoon you will be teaching a 20 minute version of the MBSR core practice you explored during the morning sessions.
+This will be in small groups with peer feedback and also you will also be assessed 4 times during the course by Bodhin or his team following the MBI-TAC guidelines for MBSR Teachers (Mindfulness-based Intervention Teaching Assessment Criteria) to support your development.
 At the end of the module you will also have a 15 minute 1-1 with one of us to discuss your next development steps.

 For those going on to gain the accredited MBSR Teacher Training certificate, the focus of the TTR2 Advanced Teacher Training module is to deepen the skills from the Foundation course and to also learn how to teach the standard 8 week MBSR course.
-Once again, you will be teaching in small groups each day with peer feedback, and MBI-TAC assessment and feedback with Bodhin or myself.
-Both modules are not attendance courses, and each student must reach the required competency level in order to pass the module, the MBI-TAC and our roll is to support your development.
+Once again, you will be teaching in small groups each day with peer feedback, and MBI-TAC assessment and feedback with Bodhin or his team.
+Both modules are not just attendance courses, and each student must reach the required competency level in order to pass the module, and our roll is to support your development.

 REQUIRED PRE COURSE STUDY